tranma/rock-paper-scissors/README.md

 -------------------------------------------------------
 ```

 Overall the Mark, Markov chain player, performs best against the other players.
-Given the limited dimensions of data (only using the game's outcome and no other information on the players), this makes sense to me.
+Given the limited dimensions of data (only using the game's outcome and no other information on the players), this makes sense.

+## Thoughts

+No one has made a dataset of rock-paper-scissors games, with player features corresponding to their wins/losses!

+I only explored the simplest methods I know.
+It would be interesting to try this project on a similar problem with more data.